-Key:

-- 1. Preferred method

-- Acceptable, but not preferred

-NA Not allowed for this purchase type
+1 Key: 1.
+Preferred method 2.
+Acceptable, but not NA Not allowed for the preferred

-VII.IX.
+VIII.
 VISA CARDS

 The purpose of the City of Gladstone Visa Procurement Card Program is to establish an efficient, cost-effective method of purchasing and paying for small-dollar goods and services directly associated with City business.
-It is a complement to, not a replacement for, the requisition/purchase order system and travel policy.
+It is a complement to, not a replacement for, the purchase order system and travel policy.
+All purchases on cards will be subject to the same approval and budget restrictions as any other purchase.
+Failure to monitor budget for card transactions may, at the discretion of the Finance Director and the City Manager, result in the department losing its purchasing card privileges.